yagopeixinho/yagopeixinho/README.md

 <br>

- - 📍 From João Pessoa, Brazil
+ - 📍 from João Pessoa, Brazil
- - 👨🏻‍💻 Student of Systems Analysis and Development
+ - 👨🏻‍💻 student of Systems Analysis and Development
- - 📕 Interested in new learning
+ - 📕 interested in new learning
- - 📫 Send me a [message](https://linktr.ee/yagopeixinho).
+ - 📫 send me a [message](https://linktr.ee/yagopeixinho).
 I will certainly answer you and let be friends ( ﾉ ^ ｰ ^)ﾉ

 <br>